NATIONAL PARK PARKING, BLACK RIVER

 About the Route

-The Dodo Trail TROOPER starts in the Black River Gorges.
-It merges with the Dodo Trail XTREME 50 km track about 800 m from the starting line, until the Riverland Sports Centre in Tamarin.
+The Dodo Trail TROOPER starts in the lower parking lot of the National Park, Black River.
+It merges with the Dodo Trail XTREME 50 km track about 800 m from the starting line, until the finish line at Riverland Mauritius in Tamarin.

-Trailers will run straight to the Radier, 1,200 m ahead (PK 3 on the trail map).
-They will then follow a 4×4 track that climbs continuously over 5 km to an elevation of 650 m, through Plateau Remousse and Camphrier.
-Once they reach a flat section of trail at Macchabée, trailers will keep their left towards the Macchabée Kiosk and onwards to the 7.2 km mark and the first water station at PK 4.
+Trailer runners will run towards an apron and will then follow a 4×4 track that climbs continuously over 5 km to an elevation of 650 m, through Plateau Remousse and Camphrier.
+Once they reach a flat section of trail at Macchabée, participants will keep their left towards the Macchabée Kiosk and onwards to the 7.2 km mark and the first water station at RP 1.
 During this segment of the race, participants will have an opportunity to admire panoramic views over Mauritius’ western region.

-After 200 m, trailers will Filwil track, then will follow a rocky and technical path down to a river where runners will climb a stile and enter the Matala hunting ground.
+After 200 m, runners will reach the Filwil track, then follow a rocky and technical path down to a river where runners will climb a stile and enter the Matala hunting ground.

 Next, the participants will follow a 4×4 track over 4 km.
-This section is dry, with the yellowish grass and stocky, drought-resistant trees typical of the Tamarin region.
-The track leads to a stream, then to a fence where a property known as Matala awaits, alongside the second water station.
+This section is dry, with yellowish grass and stocky, drought-resistant trees typical of the Tamarin region.
+The track leads to a stream, then to a fence where a property known as Matala awaits, alongside the second water station (RP 2).

 The final section of the race is shady and cool.
-It follows a path between the Paul & Virginie School and the river bank, straight down to the Riverland Sports Centre and the finish line.
+It follows a path between the Paul & Virginie School and the river bank, straight down to Riverland Mauritius and the finish line.